-Students must have completed Algebra II PreAP in 10th grade.
+Students must have completed Advanced Algebra II in 10th grade.
 Students must be incoming juniors.
 Students must pass the TSIA or score 4000+ on the English II End-of-Course exam.
-Students are full-time college students and part-time high school students.
-Students can take courses towards an Associate Degree (approximately 60 college hours or 20 college classes).
+Students are full-time college students and high school students.
+Students can take courses towards an Associate Degree (approximately 60 college hours or 20 college courses).
 Students are required to attend classes during the summer.
-Students will pay GPISD \$100 for two classes and the books will be provided for those classes.
-Students will pay the remaining tuition and books directly to San Jacinto College for the other two classes.
 Transportation is provided to and from San Jacinto College.